marchiani/dotnet-tools-in-use/README.md

 * Microsoft.AspNet.WebApi: This is a framework for building HTTP services that can be consumed by a wide range of clients, including browsers, mobile devices, and desktop applications.
 It provides features such as routing, content negotiation, and model binding.

 ### Web
+* ASP.NET Core: This is a popular framework for building web applications and APIs in .NET.
+It provides a lightweight, modular approach to building web applications and supports both server-side and client-side rendering.

+* Blazor: This is a web UI framework for building single-page applications (SPAs) using .NET and C#.
+It allows you to build interactive client-side web applications using C# instead of JavaScript.

+* Razor Pages: This is a page-based web development model for building web applications with .NET.
+It provides a lightweight, code-focused approach to building web UIs using Razor syntax.

+* Angular: This is a popular front-end web development framework that can be used with .NET.
+It provides a powerful set of tools for building complex, dynamic web UIs.

+* React: This is a popular front-end web development library that can be used with .NET.
+It provides a lightweight, efficient way to build reusable UI components.

+* Vue.js: This is a progressive JavaScript framework for building user interfaces.
+It can be used with .NET to build dynamic, reactive web UIs.

 ### Mobile